silphid/jen/README.md

             value: sre
           - text: Customer Success Engineering
             value: cse

+    # The "set" step sets one or multiple variables to given values without user intervention.
+    - set:
+        ORGANIZATION_ID: 123456789
+        CLOUD_PROJECT_ID: 987654321

   # By convention, the "install" action is in charge of setting the project up with CI/CD
   # and infra.
 It is typically invoked as the last step of the "create" action.